 1. Your development team is not set in stone

 How often do your development team change?
 Introducing new developers to the project always takes some time.
-Before they can start coding they have to set up their local development environment for the project - eg. some local server, database, or third party libraries.
+Before they can start coding they have to set up their local development environment for the project - eg. some local server, database, or third-party libraries.
 This may take from a few hours to many days, depending on the project complexity and how well is the project setup manual.
-Docker automates this setup & installation work so new developers can be productive from the first day.
+Docker enables the automation of this setup & installation work so new developers can be productive from the first day.
 Instead of doing everything manually, they simply run one command that will prepare the development environment for them.
-This saves a lot of time, and the bigger is your development team and higher rotation, the more you will gain by using Docker.
+This saves a lot of time, and the bigger your development team and higher rotation, the more you will gain by using Docker desktop.

 2. Your software runs in different environments

-I assume your software runs in at least two different environments - developers computer, and some server.
-Even in such a simple case, you can notice inconsistent behavior of your app between the machines it runs on.
-Something that worked on a developer's computer may not work on the server.
+I assume your software runs in at least two different environments - developers' computers, some servers, continuous integration runners.
+Even in such a simple case, you can notice inconsistent behaviour of your app between the machines it runs on.
+Something that worked on a developer's computer may not work on the server (different setup, different operating systems etc.).
 And the number of issues grows with every new environment - like another server (test server vs production server) or simply another developer’s computer with a different operating system.
 Docker allows you to run the software in containers separated from the outside world, so your app can work in a consistent, predictable way in every environment.

 3. Your software grows and consists of many bits and pieces

 Developers add new libraries, services, and other dependencies to the software daily.
 The more complex becomes your software the harder it is to keep track of all the parts that are required for it to run.
 Without Docker, all the changes in the project setup have to be communicated to other developers and documented.
 Otherwise, their version of the code will stop working, and they won’t know why.
 With Docker, all the required components of the software are specified in Docker configuration files (like Dockerfile and docker-compose.yml).
 And if something is specified to this configuration it is automatically added for every developer working on the project.